sweatshirts/Anime-Quotes-Bot/README.md

 Yes, that's it!

 ### 🎮 Bot commands
-- ``/quote`` - Replies with a random quote you've written inside the quotes.txt file
+- ``/quote`` - Replies with a random quote you've written inside the quote.txt file
 - ``/uwuball`` - A Magic8Ball clone, replies with standard 8Ball answers.
 So other than a silly name, it's nothing special!
 - ``/ping`` - The bot will reply with "pong! im alive, i think..." and show it's current ping in milliseconds